scriptPilot/app-framework/README.md

 > App Framework 3 is under development.
 For production usage please use [App Framework 1](https://github.com/scriptPilot/app-framework).
 The status of the development can be seen in [this project](https://github.com/scriptPilot/app-framework/projects/16).

+You are invited to open any V3 related [question, bug or feature request](https://github.com/scriptPilot/app-framework/issues).

 ## Get Started

 1. Run `mkdir <app_name>` to create a new folder for the application